-The CONFIG argument specifies a JSON file that provides a configuration block for each of the SMQTK algorithms (DescriptorGenerator, NearestNeighborsIndex etcc) required to generate the models and indices that will be required by the application.
-For convenience, the sampe CONFIG file will be provided to the web application when it is run.
+The -c/--config option should be given the 2 paths to the configuration files for the IqrSearchDispatcher and IqrService web services respectively.
+These provide the configuration blocks for each of the SMQTK algorithms (DescriptorGenerator, NearestNeighborIndex, etc.) required to generate the models and indices that will be required by the application.
+For convenience, the same configuration files will be provided to the web applications when they are run later.

-The SMQTK source repository contains a sample configuration file.
-It can be found in source/python/smqtk/web/search_app/config.IqrSearchApp.json.
-The configuration is designed to run run from an empty directory and will create the sub directories and files that it requires when run.
+The SMQTK source repository contains sample configuration files for both the IqrSearchDispatcher and IqrService services.
+They can be found at source/python/smqtk/web/search_app/ sample_configs/config.IqrSearchApp.json and source/python/smqtk/web/search_app/ sample_configs/config.IqrRestService.json respectively.
+The iqr_app_model_generation script is designed to run from an empty directory and will create the sub-directories specified in the above configurations requires when run.

-Since this configuration file drives both the generation of the models for the application and the application itself, a closer examination of it is in order.
+Since these configuration files drive both the generation of the models and the web applications themselves, a closer examination is in order.